In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Sake

-- Adding umami
+- Add umami

-- Eliminating fishy and meaty odors
+- Get rid of fishy or meaty odors

-- Sake: Sho Chiku Bai Classic Junmai
+- Seishu: Sho Chiku Bai Classic Junmai, Gekkeikan

 - Cooking sake: Morita Organic Cooking Sake